Jemsoft/monocular-demo-facefinder/README.md

 const resultElement = $('#result');
 ```

-Okay, let's write a function that detect faces using [Face-Detection](http://docs.jemsoft.co/?javascript#face-detection) endpoint and updates the `result` element with the number of faces detected.
+Okay, let's write a function that detects faces using [Face-Detection](http://docs.jemsoft.co/?javascript#face-detection) endpoint and updates the `result` element with the number of faces detected.

 ```javascript
   function detect(image) {